adamterlson/backbone-redux-store/sample/README.md

 Sample code showing a Backbone View and a React component connected to the same Backbone model and collection.
+Contains examples for usage with redux and without redux.

 ![Sample usage](./.README/demo.gif)